Ask Chef Dennis

 seared pork roasts in a dutch oven

 Next, add the pork and begin searing the pieces on all sides.
-Searing each side for 3-4 minutes until the entire roast has been seared and has a nice color.
+Sear each side for 3-4 minutes until the entire roast has been seared and has a lovely color.

 pouring a beer into the dutch oven with the seared pork roasts